Foxy/foxy-cloudflare-addtocart-signing/README.md

 If you forked this repository, simply click the Actions page, then click the "Deploy to Cloudflare Workers" workflow and run it under "Run workflow".

 If you are using wrangler, use `wrangler config` to set your account details, `wrangler secret` to configure your secrets and `wrangler publish` to deploy your worker.

+#### Configure your website in Cloudflare to use the worker

+With your Cloudflare Worker Deployed you can now configure your website to use this webworker.

+- Go to your Cloudflare account and choose your website.
+- Click on "Workers" and then on "Add route".
+- Fill the routes you want the worker to act upon and choose the worker.

+### Configure your store to use Cart Validation

+Now that your worker is active you need to configure your store to validate the cart.

+- Go to your Foxy.io account.
+- Under **Store**, click **advanced**
+- Check the **Would you like to enable cart validation?** box and click on **Update Advanced Features**.

 # Development